 YouTube is in a fantastic position.
 It’s the second most visited website globally and the second most used search engine.
 It has over one billion users, and creators upload millions of videos daily.
 If YouTube were a standalone company, it would be worth more than $150 billion, which is more than many corporations listed on the S&P 500.
-The number of channels earning $100,000 or more was up 40 percent year over year.
-Given how many people use the platform, controversies and questionable management practices do arise.
-Still, YouTube is in good standing with millions of creators and viewers as a monetization and entertainment medium.
+The number of channels earning $100,000 or more is up 40 percent year over year.

 Affiliate marketing is a performance-based marketing activity.
-An affiliate or publisher promotes a product or service online and receives compensation for achieving a specific objective or action.
+An affiliate promotes a product/service online and receives compensation for achieving a specific objective or action.
 A merchant or advertiser specifies the goal, which is usually a valid sale.
-For example, a merchant will pay an affiliate a 30 percent sales commission.
-Some merchants have pay per lead programs that pay publishers for getting prospects.
-For instance, an advertiser pays one dollar for each person who registers for a webinar.
-In this post, I discuss affiliate marketing extensively.
+For example, a merchant will pay the affiliate a 30 percent sales commission.
+Some merchants have pay per lead programs that pay for getting prospects and signups.
+You can learn more about affiliate marketing here.

 Affiliate Marketing on YouTube

-There are four practical ways to deploy affiliate links on YouTube.
+There are four practical areas to deploy affiliate links on YouTube.

 - Video descriptions

 - Channel links

 Video descriptions are the second most valuable area after videos.
 A description is used to describe a video’s content, creator, copyright details, improve search engine optimization (SEO), and direct traffic to websites.
 Many publishers place affiliate links in their descriptions.